rogerio-romao/typescript-backend-starter/README.md

 ### Pre-commit Hook

-The pre-commit hook automatically runs on staged files:
+The pre-commit hook automatically runs the following checks:

 -   **ESLint**: Fixes linting issues automatically with `--fix` on staged files
+-   **Type Check**: Runs TypeScript compiler to verify types with `pnpm typecheck`
+-   **Build**: Ensures the project builds successfully with `pnpm build`
 -   **Tests**: Runs the full test suite with `pnpm test:ci`

 Configuration is in `package.json`: